UvejsMikullovci/UvejsMikullovci/README.md

 <br>
 > ⚠️ Warning: Proceed with Caution ⚠️<br>
 >
->🚨 If you contact me through my business email, you will suffer the consequences…<br> …of getting an absurdly amazing website that crushes your competitors.
+>🚨 If you contact me through my business email, you will suffer the consequences…<br> …of getting an absurdly amazing website.
 >
 >‼️ You’ve been warned.